 Durability does improve with price, but our experience is that durability also plateaus at the second-tier options.
 XT in the case of Shimano and X01 in the case of SRAM.

 In some instances, component durability can actually decline at the most expensive option, where absolute weight savings sometimes trump product longevity.

 The more expensive technical components are built with greater precision, refinement and materials that lend themselves to greater longevity.
 This is apparent in derailleurs and shifters, where the cheaper options will develop play and slop overtime, whereas better parts often remain like new for many years of use.

 Wear items, such as cassettes and chainrings, however, are often the reverse of this.
-Cheaper options are made of heavier, but more durable steels, while the more expensive versions are made with lighter, but softer, aluminum and titanium metals.
+Cheaper options are made of heavier, but more durable steels, while the more expensive versions are made with lighter, but softer, aluminium and titanium metals.

 In addition to the benefits of reduced weight, more expensive mountain bike groupsets find other ways of increasing performance.

-Most noticeably, higher priced options provide a smoother, more precise and quicker shift between gears.
+Most noticeably, higher-priced options provide a smoother, more precise and quicker shift between gears.

 This includes reduced effort at the lever, something that becomes apparent once you’ve been on the bike for a few hours.
 It’s an area where electronic gears are going to set a new benchmark – ultimate precision and speed at the simple push of a button.